emdgroup-liquid/liquid/src/liquid/components/ld-input/readme.md

 ### Input validation

-The `ld-input` web component does not provide any properties or methods for validating the input value internally.
+The `ld-input` Web Component does not provide any properties or methods for validating the input value internally.
 Instead, it provides a low level API for integrating the component with the form validation solution of your choice.
 It allows you to listen for `focus`, `input` and `blur` events and setting error / info messages via the [`ld-input-message`](/components/ld-input-message/) component.
 The following is an example on how you could implement input validation with vanilla JS:

 {% example %}
 <style>